mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 Pre-conference tutorials are organized 29th August 2018 (probably at Aalto Otaniemi campus 13mins from Helsinki city center).
 Planned tutorial sessions are
-* Basics of Bayesian inference and Stan, Jonah Gabry
+* Basics of Bayesian inference and Stan (half day), Jonah Gabry
-* Hierarchical models, Ben Goodrich
+* Hierarchical models (half day), Ben Goodrich
-* Model assessment and selection, Aki Vehtari
+* Model assessment and selection (1.5 hours), Aki Vehtari
-* Gaussian processes
+* Gaussian processes (1 hour)
-* Stan C++ development, Bob Carpenter, Sean Talts / Mitzi Morris
+* Stan C++ development (half day), Bob Carpenter, Sean Talts / Mitzi Morris
-* Productization of Stan
+* Productization of Stan (1 hour)
 * TBA

+The tutorials vary from full day to 1 hours (the above times are subject to change) and there will be at least two parallel sessions.
+For planning purposes we will ask your preferences, but that choice is not binding.

 # [Code of Conduct](#code-of-conduct)